Photo Guide: The ABCs of Northwest Fall Produce

 B: Brussels Sprouts

 A classic “no thank you” item from childhood, Brussels sprouts are surging in popularity as of late — perhaps because cooks are coming up with new ways to highlight the unique, nutty flavor of these little crucifers.
 The key is to cook them quickly; if left on heat too long, they will produce a cabbage-y smell and mushy texture.
-For any enduring Brussels sprout haters out there, we recommend Brussels Sprouts with Bacon, Hazelnuts and Balsamic.
+For any enduring Brussels sprout haters out there, we recommend Brussels Sprouts with Bacon and Hazelnuts.
 If you’re not a fan after that delicious dish, you’ll never be.

 Celeriac is the root tuber of the celery plant, with a mild, celery-like flavor and crisp, apple-like texture.
 Once peeled, it can be pureed into soups, roasted along with other root vegetables, or sliced into thin matchsticks and tossed into salads.
 Try this delicious and unique Celeriac, Asian Pear and Hazelnut Salad for a great fall side dish.

 You know that chore of scooping the good stuff out of a tough-skinned squash?
 With delicata squash, you don’t have to worry about it.
 It’s a mild winter squash that can be eaten skin-on, making prep super simple.
 It takes well to braising, steaming and roasting, and it pairs with a wide range of seasonings and herbs.
 Try roasting with turmeric.